andersardo/gramps_Treemerge/README.md

 the selected pair (colored green).
 Dashed lines connect matched persons, color indicate rating (from green=1.0 via yellow to red=0.5).

+The **NOT Match** button will simply remove the selected match from the list.

 ![Graphical compare of match](/TreemergeCompare.png)

 Clicking on a person in the graph will set the active person which